Copyleft: Strong and weak copyleft

-The strength of the copyleft license governing a work is determined by the extent to its provisions can be imposed on all kinds of derivative works.
+The strength of the copyleft license governing a work is determined by the extent to which its provisions can be imposed on all kinds of derivative works.
 Thus, the term "weak copyleft" refers to licenses where not all derivative works inherit the copyleft license; whether a derivative work inherits or not often depends on how it was derived.

 "Weak copyleft" licenses are often used to cover software libraries.
 This allows other software to link to the library and be redistributed without the requirement for the linking software to also be licensed under the same terms.
 Only changes to the software licensed under a "weak copyleft" license become subject itself to copyleft provisions of such a license.
 This allows programs of any license to be compiled and linked against copylefted libraries such as glibc and then redistributed without any re-licensing required.
 The concrete effect of strong vs. weak copyleft has yet to be tested in court.
 Free-software licenses that use "weak" copyleft include the GNU Lesser General Public License and the Mozilla Public License.

 The GNU General Public License is an example of a license implementing strong copyleft.
-A stronger copyleft license is the AGPL, which requires the publishing of the source code for software as a service use cases.
+An even stronger copyleft license is the AGPL, which requires the publishing of the source code for software as a service use cases.